EISK/archive/Legacy-Releases/v7.0 - MVC Edition/VSIX-Template/VSIXProject/VSIXProject/README.md

 **Getting Started**
 * Download and install latest EISK MVC from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AshrafulAlam.EmployeeInfoStarterKitEISK-MVC).
-* Once installed enjoy creating EISK projects by going File –> New Project –> Installed –> Templates –> Visual C# –> Web –> Eisk.MVC.
-Select a location.
+* Once installed, open Visual Studio and  enjoy creating EISK projects by going File –> New Project.
+Search for template with the keyword "Eisk.MVC".
+Select the template, followed by select a location to allow Visual Studio creating new project.
 * Once the project is loaded in the visual studio, hit F5 to start the project.

 Checkout EISK's [GitHub]( https://github.com/eisk) url for more frequent updates.